brave/brave-browser/README.md

 ...Running hooks...
 ```

-#### Reset to latest brave-browser master, and brave-core master (via `init`, will always result in a longer build and will remove any pending changes in your brave-core working directory)
+#### Reset to latest brave-browser master and brave-core master (via `init`, will always result in a longer build and will remove any pending changes in your brave-core working directory):
 ```bash
 brave-browser> git checkout master brave-browser> git pull brave-browser> npm run sync -- --init
 ```

-#### When you know that DEPS didn't change, but .patch files did (quickest attempt to perform a mini-sync before a build)
+#### When you know that DEPS didn't change, but .patch files did (quickest attempt to perform a mini-sync before a build):
 ```bash
 brave-core> git checkout featureB brave-core> git pull